Gerren/Playnite-MindGame/README.md

 * You can either use your abundant library in its entirety, or use your filters
 * If you don't mind the given criteria you can either say "I don't mind", which will exclude the question for the session, or just Pick Another, which just gives another game with another question.

+### Disclaimer
+The extension works best when the metadata of your games are well maintained.
+I strongly recommend puting your library together using Lacro59's [LibraryManager](https://github.com/Lacro59/playnite-librarymanagement-plugin)

 ## Links:
 * [Forum](https://playnite.link/forum/thread-1406.html
 * [Addon Page](https://playnite.link/addons.html#gerren-mindgame